logantanous/Helios/TerminalREADME.md

 * Alert actual Success or Failure result

+* Check for clicks on keypad for doorcode answer

-* Check for KB input to get answer for question
+* Check for KB input to get answer for question <--

 * Check for clicks on color bar for color question answer

+* Add DIV for Talking to Person

+* Convert Question code to handle it.

+* Create looping mechansim to go through entire conversation tree with person.

 * Work out entry and exit conditions